Using Connections in Your App

 Combining Connected Records in Views

-When displaying records in a view (like a grid or list), you have the ability to incorporate fields from other connected records.
+When displaying records in a view (such as a grid or list), you can incorporate fields from other connected records.

 Connected tables will be displayed in the "Add Columns" section under "Connections".
 You can select fields from the connected table from there to add to your record view.